Can an Employee Secretly Record Meetings with their Employer

 It has been shown from the case law decisions the Employment Tribunal are more willing to allow secret recordings of meeting when the employee is present.
 Once the employee has left the room the panel should be able to have an open and frank discussion.
 An Employment Tribunal will deviate from this position if the employee alleges that the recording when he/she had left the room has evidence of discrimination that is directly relevant to his/her claim.

-A case which demonstrates this is Punjab National Bank (International) Limited and others v Gosain UKEAT/0003/14, the employee pursued claims of sexual harassment, sex discrimination and constructive unfair dismissal.
+A case which demonstrates this is Punjab National Bank (International) Limited and others v Gosain UKEAT/0003/14, the employee pursued claims of sexual harassment, sex discrimination and constructive or unfair dismissal.
 She had secret recordings of the disciplinary and grievance hearing, including the panel deliberations when she was not present.
 The employee was able to rely on the recordings due to the content being directly relevant to her claims.